mattyhall/timmy/README.md

 matt@box:~/$ timmy track <project> -s "12:00" -e "13:00"
 ```

+Timmy will monitor what programs you are using, this can be disabled by passing `-n`.
 At the end of a session timmy will automatically look for any git commits in the repo in the current directory.
 If you edit history (eg. reverting a commit) you can run:

 ```
 matt@box:~/$ timmy git <project>